 This luxurious scarf is included in the “Lacy Patterns” section of the book.
 The scarf incorporates two different stitch patterns from the book; one is a lacy cable motif and one is a frilly ruffled edging pattern.

 This project is included in the section called “Overall Patterns and Crossing Stitches”.
 These are classic socks that will never go out of style.

 This hat would be just a simple beanie shape if not for the intricate textured cable motifs incorporated into the design.
 This pattern is included in the “Pattern Panels” section of the book.

 These are some of the most sophisticated mitts I’ve ever seen.
 They look warm, comfortable and beautiful.
 The mitts are included in my favorite section of the book, the section that focuses on pattern arrangements.

 If you have a garment that’s in need of dressing up, this feminine collar is an option worth considering.
 It would work for enhancing a variety of different wardrobe pieces, from a too-simple cardigan sweater to a wintery wedding dress.

 There’s a whole section of the book devoted to collars and yokes; so if this is a project idea that appeals to you, you have a whole bunch of truly exciting options to consider.

 Actually, when I’ve been looking at this section of the book, new ideas keep popping into my head for different and unrelated things to do with these designs.
-So far the ideas I want to try most: I’d like to make several peplum sweaters for my baby daughter incorporating these gorgeous ruffles into the design.
-Or maybe I’d use a thicker yarn to make her a snuggly, warm poncho similar to one of these.I think you’re likely to be inspired with abundant ideas of your own when you look at these gorgeous designs.
+So far the ideas I want to try most: I’d like to make several peplum sweaters incorporating these gorgeous ruffles into the design.
+Or maybe I’d use a thicker yarn to make a snuggly, warm poncho similar to one of these.I think you’re likely to be inspired with abundant ideas of your own when you look at these gorgeous designs.